Kids’ Corner

 Hydrotherapy

-MightyKids Rehab, in collaboration with the Wilson Home Trust, is running a 6-week goal based 1:1 hydrotherapy programme for children with physical disabilities.
-Spaces are now open for Term 2.
+MightyKids Rehab, in collaboration with the Wilson Home Trust, is running a 1:1 hydrotherapy programme for children with physical disabilities.

 The aim is to assist the child, and the family, in developing confidence with handling and exercises in the water that they can continue outside of the programme.

-Each session is approximately 30 min long and will be held on a Friday afternoon at the Wilson Centre, Takapuna, Auckland.
+Each session is approximately 30 min long and will be held weekly at the Wilson Centre, Takapuna, Auckland.

 Funding may be available through the Wilson Home Trust or to current financial members of the Cerebral Palsy Society via their e-card funding.